Can we have our wedding at my parents’ house?

 How far in advance do we need to book a celebrant?

 There’s no rule but I do get booked up quite a while in advance, especially on Saturdays during the summer.
-If I’m busy I will always be happy to recommend someone else.
+If I’m booked on your date I will always be happy to recommend someone else.

 We want to make sure we are comfortable with a celebrant before we decide to book them.
 Can we meet in person?